croservices/cro/docs/intro/spa-with-cro.md

 }
 ```

-And then set it up in the `service.p6` entry point, by:
+And then set it up in the `service.raku` entry point, by:

 1. Using the module
 2. Making an instance of it

-The `service.p6` file will end up looking like this:
+The `service.raku` file will end up looking like this:

 ```
 use Cro::HTTP::Log::File;